 For nearly two decades, clients have trusted Sherry’s creativity, technical skill, and customized communications solutions for expertly-produced, non-fiction publications ranging from books and brochures to websites and videos.
 Her integrity, appreciation of beauty, and attention to detail and quality assure stylistic execution of her final products.
 Sherry is a valuable, results-driven professional partner who treats each client and project with respect, appreciation, and care.
 Her professionalism, interest, sense of humor, discretion, and strong interpersonal skills sustain her work with international authors, publishers, collaborators, and colleagues from a variety of professions, professional levels, and academic and public-interest specialties.

-Sherry has provided editorial, design, and production services for final deliverables on contracts for: NSF, USAID, DoD/DARPA, the White House, Homeland Security, Congress, and NASA.
+Sherry has provided editorial, design, and production services for final deliverables on contracts for: NSF, USAID, DoD/DARPA, the White House, Homeland Security, Congress, NASA, the National Quantum Literacy Network, the Global Forum on Cyber Expertise, and the World Bank Digital Development Partnership.

-Sherry is also a scratchboard artist specializing in animal portraits.
+Sherry is also scratchboard artist specializing in animal portraits.
 See her artwork, here.

 Proud member of the following professional associatons